 Practical implementation of earnings-related pension provision rests with the authorized pension providers.
 They collect insurance premiums and information about employees and self-employed persons, grant pensions and pay them.

 Because of its funds, the earnings-related pension sector is also a considerable investor and an important player in the financial sector.
 This role is regulated.
 The pension assets are meant to be used for statutory earnings-related pensions.
 They must therefore be invested profitably and securely.
 In practice, this means that investments are diversified in various ways.
-More information on this topic is available on our page Legislation and recommendations.
+More information on this topic is available on our page Regulation of investment activities.

 The implementation of earnings-related pension provision is decentralized.
 In private sectors, earnings-related pensions are provided by pension insurance companies, company pension funds and industry-wide pension funds, which are governed by private law.
 Seafarers and farmers have their own separate pension insurers.